 S.C.A.C. used to use both Rectory Park and Sutton Coldfield Rugby Football Club as their grounds until 1972 when it moved to the Spartans Rugby Ground.
-In 1984 the club transferred back to S.C.R.F.C. along with the, by then a well travelled shed, and we are still here today, but with a much newer and bigger shed.
+In 1984 the club transferred back to S.C.R.F.C. along with the, by then a well travelled shed, and we are still here today, but with two newer and bigger sheds.

 Membership started at 23 and has never been larger exceeding 60 of which about 40 shoot at least once a week.